maxdata/basic-components/docs/content/docs/fastapi.md

 <Prose>

-The example app below incorporates setting up Jinja templates, serving static files for Tailwind CSS, and rendering JinjaX components.
+The example app below incorporates setting up Jinja templates, serving static files for Tailwind CSS, rendering JinjaX components, and using htmx.
 This is a working example that can be used as a reference.

 The source is in `examples/fastapi`.